aalbonn/aalbonn-marketrob/README.md

  * ensure progressbar

  # Important Notes
-  * Change police notif triggers.
+  * Change police notif triggers and alerts.
 I did mark for you <3
-  * Check items at qb-core/shared.lua.
-If you dont have this items add.
+  * Check items at qb-core/shared.lua. or qb-core/shared/items.lua If you dont have this items add or change.
    * lockpick
-   * template_card
    * drill
-   * green_card
+   * security_card_01
-   * weed
+   * security_card_02

 # If you still need help, visit and ask for help at the Discord Server